 Qua alifying criteria Response

 Sta te transport planning

 1 Is the land on which you propose development impacted by DTMR planning for a future state-controlled transport tunnel ?
-No Demonstrated with a copy of the DA mapping system print report which confirms that the subject site is not impacted by DTMR planning.
-Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+NoDemonstrated with a copy of the DA mapping system print report which confirms that the subject site is not impacted by DTMR planning.YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.

 Cor nmunity amenity

 2 Is your proposal for one or more of the following uses: (1) child care centre (2) educational establishment (3) hospital (4) multiple dwelling (5) relocatable home park (6) residential care facility (7) resort complex (8) retirement facility (9) rooming accommodation (10) short-term accommodation (11) tourist park.
+No Proceed to question 3.
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.

 Sta te transport protection

 3 Will the proposed development require the need for works on or within 50 metres of existing or future state-controlled transport tunnel?
 Editor's note: Works includes building work and operational work as defined under the Act.
 No or N/A Application should contain a site/layout plan which demonstrates that works are not proposed within 50 metres of an existing or future state- controlled transport tunnel.
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.

-Qua alifying criteria Response 4 (a) Does your subject site include an overland flow path?
-Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - March 2010).
-Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment. (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a state-controlled transport tunnel or future state-controlled transport tunnel?
+Qua alifying criteria Response 4 2015).
+No Proceed to question 4(b).
+Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+AND (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a state-controlled transport tunnel or future state-controlled transport tunnel?
 Editor's note: Flood hazard/prone area terminology may vary between local government planning schemes.
 No Proceed to question 4(c).
 Applicant should supply a copy of the relevant planning scheme map which demonstrates that a point of discharge is located 50 metres or more from the flood hazard/prone area.
-AND Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment. (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state-controlled transport tunnel or future state-controlled transport tunnel ?
-Applicant to supply site/layout plan with contour lines which demonstrates that the subject site pre and post development slopes away from any state-controlled transport tunnel or a future state-controlled transport tunnel.
+AND Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment. (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state- controlled transport tunnel or future state-controlled transport tunnel ?
+No Applicant to supply site/layout plan with contour lines which demonstrates that the subject site pre and post development slopes away from any state- controlled transport tunnel or a future state- controlled transport tunnel .
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.